giantswarm/draughtsman/doc/usage.md

 Draughtsman will panic if a configuration is missing, all entries in the `values.yaml` are mandatory.

 Draughtsman will try to run `helm registry login` with the supplied credentials on startup.
 The logs should therefor contain something along the lines of `login successfull`.
 Draughtsman will not panic if the login wasn't successfull, but it will not operate correctly.
 Errormessages that include `install registry,...` indicate that tiller is not running in your cluster.

 ## Configuring applications

+Draughtsman should now be running as a pod inside your cluster now, it does still need configuration to install the charts of your applications.

+The following example will show some configurations you might use for a prometheus running inside your cluster.

+Draughtsman will attempt to access the `draughtsman-values-configmap` in the `draughtsman` namespace.
+This ConfigMap could look like this:
 ```
 apiVersion: v1
 kind: ConfigMap